Colleges where it can be studied

 How to apply

-PhD candidates present their research in a thesis of not more 100,000 words that is examined by at least two external examiners.
-All candidates must attend a minimum of 8 hours of research seminars each year at the University and either a University Research Day or a research conference each year.
+PhD candidates present their research in a thesis of not more 100,000 words which is examined by at least two external examiners.

 Black Doctoral gown faced with hood colour